danielsobrado/CCDAK-Exam-Questions/KSQL/README.md

   - Primary key joins require co-partitioning.
   - Foreign key joins allow joining on a non-primary key field in the value of one table.
   - Defined using a `CREATE TABLE AS SELECT` statement with a `JOIN` clause.

+- While Stream-KGlobalTable offers significant convenience and flexibility for join operations by eliminating the co-partitioning requirement, it also means that each application instance requires enough memory to hold the entire dataset.
+- Foreign Key Joins: Do not require co-partitioning based on the primary key of each table.

 - Question: What is the default join window size for stream-stream joins in ksqlDB?
   - The default join window size is 24 hours.